syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/overview.md

 # Overview of Syncfusion® PDF Viewer SDK Extension

+N> Supported IDEs: Visual Studio 2022 and Visual Studio 2026.
+For prerequisites and installation steps, see [Download and Installation](download-and-installation).

+N> The Syncfusion® PDF Viewer SDK Extension is available from Essential Studio® 2024 Volume 4 (v32.1.19) onwards.
+The latest supported version is v33.1.44.

-Syncfusion® PDF Viewer SDK Extension for Visual Studio seamlessly integrates Document processing - PDF Viewer component into Blazor, .NET MAUI, WPF and Windows Forms applications by configuring the Syncfusion® NuGet packages and themes.
+Syncfusion® PDF Viewer SDK Extension for Visual Studio seamlessly integrates the PDF Viewer component into Blazor, .NET MAUI, WPF, and Windows Forms applications by configuring the Syncfusion® NuGet packages and themes.
 This empowers developers to effortlessly view and print PDF files, enhancing your app's document management capabilities with ease and efficiency.

-The Syncfusion® PDF Viewer SDK extensions provides the following add-ins in Visual Studio:
+The Syncfusion® PDF Viewer SDK extension provides the following add-ins in Visual Studio:

-[Template-Studio](template-studio):  Creates Syncfusion® applications based on platform (Blazor, .NET MAUI, WPF, Windows Forms) with required configuration for development with Syncfusion® PDF Viewer SDK component.
+- [Template Studio](template-studio): Creates Syncfusion® applications based on the selected platform (Blazor, .NET MAUI, WPF, or Windows Forms) with the required configuration for development with the Syncfusion® PDF Viewer SDK component.

-[Code Generator](code-generator): Adds Syncfusion® PDF Viewer SDK component code in razor file of Blazor Application at required place.
+- [Code Generator](code-generator): Adds Syncfusion® PDF Viewer SDK component code in the Razor file of a Blazor Application at the required place.

-[Item Template](item-template): Adds predefined Syncfusion® PDF Viewer SDK control and the required assemblies in WinForms and WPF Application.
+- [Item Template](item-template): Adds the predefined Syncfusion® PDF Viewer SDK control and the required assemblies in a WinForms or WPF Application.

-[Creator Sample](sample-creator): Creates Syncfusion® ASP.NET Core or MVC application with the sample code of required Syncfusion® PDF Viewer SDK control and features.
+- [Sample Creator](sample-creator): Creates a Syncfusion® ASP.NET Core or MVC application with the sample code of the required Syncfusion® PDF Viewer SDK control and features.

-[Reference Manager](add-references): To add the required Syncfusion® PDF Viewer SDK assembly to WPF and Windows Forms project reference.
+- [Reference Manager](add-references): Adds the required Syncfusion® PDF Viewer SDK assembly to a WPF or Windows Forms project reference.

-[Toolbox Control](toolbox-control): To configure the Syncfusion® PDF Viewer SDK control into the .NET MAUI application.
+- [Toolbox Control](toolbox-control): Configures the Syncfusion® PDF Viewer SDK control into a .NET MAUI application.